Orzelius/Hiragata_ai/README.md

 6. Create dir for test-images `mkdir test-images`
 7. Run `npm run init-data` to create some images into `/test-images` and test if everything works
 8. Great success!

+### I want to work with the model

+NOTE: everything will work with the js-node version of tfjs, but if you want to greatly accelerate the learning you could try to get the GPU stuff working

 Reguirements:
 The hardware and software requirements are the same as regular tensorflow.
 You can use [this](https://www.tensorflow.org/install/gpu#hardware_requirements) quide to get deps working.